Britain's first Oscar-winning animator Bob Godfrey dies at 91

 Filmmaker Stanley Kubrick so admired the film that he screened it alongside UK showings of "A Clockwork Orange".

-"Much of Godfrey's work has been predicated on satirizing the foibles and minutiae of what it means to be 'British'," said his biography on the British Film Institute website.
+"Much of Godfrey's work has been predicated on satirising the foibles and minutiae of what it means to be 'British'," said his biography on the British Film Institute website.

 For nearly 50 years Godfrey worked with some of animation's biggest names including Monty Python's Terry Gilliam, poking fun at orthodoxy and establishment thinking.
 He retired in 1999.